Blog-Reference and Blog-Reference

 The rule of proper analysis is that one solves first the simple problems and then successively the more complex.
 As Morgenstern put it: “There can be no doubt whatsoever that a problem which has not yet been solved in all its aspects under its simplest conditions will be still more difficult to tackle if other, ‘more realistic’ assumptions are being made.”

 The crucial point is that MMTers do not even understand the most elementary case.
-Because of this, there is NOT NEED AT ALL to tackle the general case with the other variables of the profit equation different from zero.
+Because of this, there is NO NEED AT ALL to tackle the general case with the other variables of the profit equation different from zero.

 By the way, you can do the general analysis for yourself.
 It follows ALL almost by itself from the structural/systemic/macro axiom set, just like the whole of geometry follows from the Euclidean axioms.

-Scientific standards are well-defined: “Research is in fact a continuous discussion of the consistency of theories: formal consistency insofar as the discussion relates to the logical cohesion of what is asserted in joint theories; material consistency insofar as the agreement of observations with theories is concerned.”
+Scientific standards are well-defined: “Research is, in fact, a continuous discussion of the consistency of theories: formal consistency insofar as the discussion relates to the logical cohesion of what is asserted in joint theories; material consistency insofar as the agreement of observations with theories is concerned.”
 (Klant)

 A theory must satisfy TWO criteria.
-Therefore, in order to refute a theory it is SUFFICIENT to prove that it is either logically false or empirically false.
+Therefore, in order to refute a theory, it is SUFFICIENT to prove that it is either logically false or empirically false.

 MMT-macro is logically defective.
 As a consequence, all economic policy conclusions drawn from it are scientifically worthless.
 While every moron is entitled to an opinion, economists are NOT.
 Economics is a science and from a scientist KNOWLEDGE is expected.
-Scientific knowledge in turn is well-defined by material/formal consistency.
+Scientific knowledge, in turn, is well-defined by material/formal consistency.

 The political sphere and the scientific sphere have to be kept strictly apart.
 The political sphere is for morons with an opinion, the scientific sphere is for scientists with knowledge.

-MMT is soap box economics because it does NOT satisfy the condition of logical consistency.
+MMT is soapbox economics because it does NOT satisfy the condition of logical consistency.
 It is therefore at best good for a sitcom.